Gender Reveal Traditions Around the World

 These countries blend American trends with local customs:

-- •"Fiesta de revelación de género"
+- •"Fiesta de revelación de género" often held on weekend afternoons

-- •Mate (traditional tea) gatherings
+- •Mate (traditional tea) served throughout with pink or blue sugar

 European Approaches